gtopba/site-to-site-vpn/Site-to-site-vpn_OrangePiZero3_nftable.md

 ### 8. Check Firewall Rules
 Ensure there are no firewall rules blocking the traffic.
-On the Raspberry Pi:
+On the Orange Pi:
 ```
-sudo iptables -L -v
+sudo nft list ruleset
 ```
 Ensure there are no rules blocking traffic between the VPN and the Northern site network.

 ### 9. Capture and Analyze Network Traffic
 If the above steps do not resolve the issue, use tcpdump or Wireshark to capture and analyze the network traffic.

-On the Raspberry Pi at the Remote Site:
+On the Orange Pi at the Remote Site:
 1. Install tcpdump (if not already installed):
 ```
 sudo apt-get install tcpdump